coreos/ignition/doc/operator-notes.md

 A child config can specify children of its own.
 Those children are merged into their parent config before that config is merged into its own parent.
 If a config specifies multiple children, those children are merged in the order they appear.

 [config-spec]: configuration-v3_0.md

+### HTTP headers merging

+If names of the parent and child headers match, the result will be to replace the value of the parent header with that of the child.

+If a child header has no value, the parent header with the same name will be removed.